 As the Interior Architect at the forefront of the campus’ design concept, PDR collaborated with design firm Pickard Chilton to create a network of integrated, high-performance building systems.
 Starting at the smallest scale of the campus, the individual person, the team developed a 3D grid plan that organized hundreds of programmatic requirements into a campus of interior and exterior spaces.
 The interior architecture of the workspace is designed to inspire both the focused work of the individual and the collective work of teams.
-Through this design, one person can easily work with another person, or with a team of six, a floor of 100, or even a campus of 10,000.
+Through this design, one person can easily work with another person, a team of six, a floor of 100, or even a campus of 10,000.

 PDR’s Workplace Development studio collaborated with ExxonMobil’s Business Advisory Council to invent new workplace solutions based on the fundamental examination of work.
 Five diverse work types were discovered that are grounded in the framework of the eight campus attributes – Collaboration, Efficiency, Sustainability, Pride, Safety, Security, Modularity and Mobility.